Other health problems

 • Vitamin D-dependent rickets type 1: consisting of a problem with the conversion of cacidiol to calcitriol (the active form of vitamin D), leading it to be unable to perform its function.

 • Parasitic diseases: parasites use vitamin D in their development.
-If the parasite load is high in the cat then this can cause deficiencies in vitamin D.
+If the parasite load is high in the cat, then this can cause deficiencies in vitamin D. Regular veterinary check-ups can help mitigate this risk.

 • Poor lactation: when a kitten is prematurely separated from its mother, the mother does not produce enough milk or produces milk with a low amount of calcium, so the kitten does not take in enough breast milk in its first weeks of life.
-The kitten may become sick for this reason.
+The kitten may become sick for this reason, underscoring the importance of early-life nutrition.

 Symptoms of Rickets in Cats